weicongpang/LandCover-MVT/README.md

 ### Step 1: Prepare Dataset

-Please first download dataset from https://huggingface.co/datasets/CSYYY/image, and create dataset folder under the repo root folder.
+Please first download dataset from https://huggingface.co/datasets/CSYYY/image, and **create dataset folder under the repo root folder**.
 Inside the dataset folder you should see flat_out folder, root folder, and instance_object_only.json

 Navigate to dataset processing scripts and execute them one by one (first combine.py, then rename.py, finally process_json.py):